malloryegaspard/malloryegaspard.github.io/README.md

     - [Graduate School (PhD) Application Timeline](https://www.dropbox.com/s/s0hro4kp2atak92/Grad%20School%20Timeline.pdf?dl=0)

 ### Personal:
   - I was born and raised in [Lafayette, LA](https://www.lafayettetravel.com) in the heart of Cajun Country, and I am of French-Cajun heritage.
 A true Francophile at heart, I am near-fluent in French, and I always enjoy visits to France with my friends and family.
-I also enjoy history, art, philosophy, and psychology.
-A few of my hobbies include listening to a wide variety of music, watching Jeopardy! (and playing along with the TV!), and doing crossword puzzles.
-Additionally, I love spending time with my friends, going out to my favorite restaurants, and enjoying all that Ithaca has to offer!
+A few of my hobbies include listening to a wide variety of music (from The Clash to Claude Debussy!), watching Jeopardy! (and playing along with the TV!), film photography, and doing crossword puzzles.
+Additionally, I love spending time with my friends, getting bubble tea, and enjoying all that Ithaca has to offer!